What is field dressing?

 See also

-How to field dress a kangaroo
+How to field dress a hare

 13 thoughts on “How to field dress a deer for meat”